 The Benefits of a Business Plan

 If you need funding to start or grow your business, you need a plan.
-Investors and lenders will require you to have a plan and will review it thoroughly before making an investment in your company.
+Investors and lenders will require you to have a plan and will review it thoroughly before investing in your company.

 Proving the Viability of Your Business

 Developing your business plan forces you to think through each key aspect of your business.
-In doing so, you are able to tell if your business is viable or not.
-For example, in putting together your financial projections, you may see that the only way to earn a profit is to charge fees that customers can’t afford.
+In doing so, you can tell if your business is viable or not.
+For example, in putting together your financial projections, you may see that the only way to earn a profit is to charge fees that customers cant afford.
 In such a case, knowing this beforehand would save you from eventual failure.

 Improving Your Business Strategy

-The key sections of your business plan, as discussed below, force you to think through and document your business’ strategy.
+As discussed below, the key sections of your business plan force you to think through and document your business strategy.
 By spending time developing the right strategies and documenting them for clarity, your business will be much more likely to succeed.